Dark web

 Real cases of corporate data leaks on Telegram

-The aforementioned cyber threats are not just speculation — businesses have suffered from leaked sensitive data exposure on Telegram before.
-Here are some real examples of the most relevant data leaks appearing on Telegram.
+These cyber threats are not just speculation—businesses have suffered from leaked sensitive data exposure on Telegram before.
+Here are some real examples of the most relevant data leaks that appeared on Telegram.

 State Bank of India (SBI) employee data leak